Per-Scholas-Org/PA-340.6.PracticeAssignment-Dictionary/README.md

 - [ ] Data validation: The program should validate all input data to ensure that it is in the correct format and that no incorrect data is stored in the database.

 ***Please find attached mdms_dic.py for the sample game code.***

+# Submission guideline:
+Submit your Python file or code using the Start Assignment button in the top-right corner of the assignment page in Canvas.